nicksellen/projects/baseNode_featureRequests.md

+# Feature requests
+This is a collection of statements from people who would benefit from a commons space and what they are looking for.

 > I like to split my time between times of intensity and times of serenity.
 Intensity is what I aim for when I go to events, gatherings, etc. Serenity is what the HQ is for
 >
 > Therefor, the features of the ideal HQ are: